 I found there are many different essential oils recipes online, mixing several different oils together to make a spray.
 And the one that stood out to me was Rose Geranium Essential Oil.
 But after reading the reviews on Amazon, I learned that this oil needs to include an important ingredient (Pelargonium Capitatum x Radens) that is no longer included.
 So I can no longer recommend this.

 But good news, I found Only Natural Pet!
 They offer a bunch of different options for natural flea and tick preventatives, including essential oil (Only Natural Pet EasyDefense Herbal Oil Blend).
+You see why I like this company so much?
+They have you covered with all things flea and tick!

 I was also pleasantly surprised to read that coconut oil kills and repels fleas.
 I already give my dogs coconut oil as a treat every day, so I will certainly be continuing to do this.
 Coconut oil has an ingredient called lauric acid, which is what repels the fleas.
 Coconut oil has so many other health benefits for your dog, so this is a win-win!
 You can purchase coconut oil at your local grocery store or on Amazon by clicking here.